Other IET Awards

 Cpl Aled Phoenix

-The 2014 short-listed applicants will be invited to The IET Achievement Awards Ceremony, which will take place in London on Wednesday, 19 November 2014, the winner in each category will be announced at the ceremony.
-This high profile event will be attended by influential people offering excellent networking opportunities and providing the winners with an opportunity to raise their profile within the engineering industry.
+The 2015 short-listed applicants will be invited to The IET Achievement Awards Ceremony, which will take place in London on Wednesday, 18 November 2015, the winner in each category will be announced at the ceremony.
+This high profile event will be attended by influential people offering excellent networking opportunities and will provide the winners with an opportunity to raise their profile within the engineering industry.

-- Please complete the online application form via the link on the right hand side.
-(The online link will be available later in 2014 for the 2015 applications)
+- To apply, please complete the online application form via the link on the right hand side.

-- The completed endorsement statement form needs to be attached to the online application form before the application can be accepted.
-Please note plenty of time will be necessary for the applicant to send and receive the endorsement statement and complete the application form.
+- The Endorsement Statement needs to be attached to the online application form before the application can be accepted.
+Please note plenty of time will be necessary for the applicant to send and receive the Endorsement Statement and complete the application form.

 - Once you have started your application you can continue to work on it until the deadline date.